NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <h2><strong>Getting started</strong></h2>
 Before starting with the creation of library and applications, make sure you have Angular 6+ installed.

-One of the other new features of Angular 6 is the ability to create multiple applications in a workspace or we can call it a single source structure.
+One of the other new features of Angular 6 is the ability to create multiple applications in a workspace or a single source structure.

-This type of structure is particularly useful when we intend to create a dashboard/portal type of project having multiple pages which do not rely on each other but can have some common features which can be built into a library and shared among them.
+This type of structure is particularly useful when we intend to create a dashboard/portal type of project having multiple pages which do not rely on each other but can have some common features.
+These common features can be built into a library and shared among these pages.
 For this simple walkthrough, we'll create an Employee dashboard having the following projects:

 1. Timesheet application